 Any other documents that relate to the liability the buyer undertakes

 The requirements for the acquisition to close should be stated clearly in the asset acquisition agreement.

 Approval of the sale by third parties such as government agencies

 Completion of changes or repairments to assets prior to sale

 End of price adjustments

-Seller’s warranties in relation to a business acquisition.
-This can be inserted as a Schedule to the Business Acquisition Agreement.
-These Warranties are drafted in Neutral Form.
+Seller’s warranties concerning a business acquisition.
+This can be inserted as a schedule to the business acquisition agreement.
+These warranties are drafted in neutral form.

 Please note that this is just a general summary of Business Acquisition vs Assets Acquisition under common law and does not constitute legal advice.
 As the laws of each jurisdiction may be different, you may want to speak to your local legal advisor.